-All Academic staff, new to Flinders University, are required to participate in specific orientation and induction programs as stipulated in the University's Enterprise Agreement.
+All Academic staff, new to Flinders University, are required to participate in specific orientation and induction programs as stipulated in the University's Enterprise Agreement1.

 The mandatory training programs for academic staff, conducted by the Centre for Innovation in Learning and Teaching , are:

 the Flinders Foundations of University Teaching Program (FFOUT), which is to be completed by all new academic staff;

 and one or both of the following programs, which may need to be completed where an academic staff member will be supervising research higher degree students and/or involved in work integrated learning as part of their appointment:

-the Higher Degree by Research Supervision Program for all academic staff new to the supervision of higher degree research students; and/or
+the Higher Degree by Research (HDR) Supervisor PD Program for all academic staff new to the supervision of higher degree research students; and/or

 Exemptions from all or part of any of the above programs may be granted where the staff member has recent relevant experience and/or training (refer 2. below).